-By a matching of a graph G = (N, A) we mean a subset of arcs $M \subset A$ such that every node of N is contained in at most one arc in M. Arcs in M are called matched arcs and the nodes of the matched arcs are called matched nodes.
+By a matching of a graph G=(N,A) we mean a subset of arcs $M\subset A$ such that every node of N is contained in at most one arc in M. Arcs in M are called matched arcs and the nodes of the matched arcs are called matched nodes.
 Nodes and arcs which are not matched are referred to as unmatched.
-By the size of a matching M we mean the number of matched arcs.
+The induced M-subgraph is the subgraph of G spanned by all matched nodes and the size of a matching M is the number of matched arcs.
 A matching M is called a maximum matching of a graph G if there is no matching with a larger size than the size of M.